20240603

 Chinese human-rights activists featured in documentarian Ben Klein's "The Exiles" respond to the Anthem Film Festival audience at FreedomFest

 They also discussed the Chinese military's strict control over information leading up to the massacre and China's influence on the current administration in the United States.
-The tense relationship between China and the United States was also addressed, with Zhou expressing concerns about China's impact on American policy and society.
+They addressed the tense relationship between China and the United States, with Zhou expressing concerns about China's impact on American policy and society.
 Overall, the speakers highlighted the importance of international support in the fight for freedom and democracy in China.

 • 00:05:00 In this section they discuss the importance of recognizing individual identity within the Chinese community despite widespread indoctrination.
 Zhou shares his experience of the US government's complicity in the Tiananmen Square massacre, as former President Bush sent a special envoy to comfort the Chinese government leader, D, acknowledging guilt and collusion.
 This year, the Biden administration sent a high-ranking official to Beijing on the anniversary without mentioning human rights, normalizing the massacre.
 Zhou condemned this and was censored in both Chinese and English media, but Reuters reported on his comments.
 The documentary also highlights a message of hope, as one of the main characters, the founder of a famous Chinese private company, started a protest on Suon Bridge last year, which lasted only 30 minutes but was broadcasted worldwide, demonstrating the power of individual action.